What do Society Reps. do?

 Co-ordinate the Departmental Seminar Scheme (DSS)

 The DSS provides funding to help support travel and accommodation costs associated with attracting visiting speakers to physiology departments based in the UK or Republic of Ireland.
 Society Representatives should co-ordinate applications for this scheme and ensure timely submission.
 They should also ensure that the seminar series is advertised appropriately, with The Society logo incorporated according to our guidelines.
+Following the seimar, the Representative should return a list of attendees, along with a short review, to the Membership Engagement Manager so the scheme can be highlighted through The Society's news channels.

 Promote the Vacation Studentship Scheme